 What is General Ledger?

-Once a transaction is posted into a general journal, the next step is to classify the transactions based on the accounts which they affect.
-So general ledger is one more book of accounts that records the transaction, after being posted into a general journal, based on the type of account affected by the transaction in terms of credit and debit.
+Once a transaction is posted in a general journal, the next step is to classify the transactions based on the accounts they affect.
+Therefore, a general ledger is one more book of accounts that records the transaction after being posted into a general journal, based on the type of account affected by the transaction in terms of credit and debit.

-The main difference between them is that the general journal serves as the original book of entry.
-Both of these books of accounts provide a way to record business transactions through the double-entry accounting system via debits and credits.
+The main difference is that the general journal serves as the original book of entry.
+Both books of accounts provide a way to record business transactions through the double-entry accounting system via debits and credits.
+Let us discuss other such differences between these two key accounting concepts through the points below.

 - First, the business transaction is recorded in the general journal, and then the entry is posted in respective accounts in the general ledger.
 After the balances for accounts are calculated, the entries are transferred from the trial balance.

 - A general journal usually contains columns for serial numbers, dates, accounts, and debit or credit records in addition to describing every transaction.
-Companies also include some account-specific journals such as sale or purchase journals, which records only specific types of transactions, whereas general journals record all remaining transactions.
+Companies also include account-specific journals, such as the sale or purchase journals, which records only specific types of transactions, whereas general journals record all remaining transactions.

 - A general ledger contains all relevant details regarding all the accounts for which entries are already present in the general or specific journals.
 A ledger takes into consideration five accounting items: